SciTools/iris/docs/iris/src/developers_guide/gitwash/development_workflow.rst

 http://github.com/guides/remove-a-remote-branch

-Several people sharing a single repository
+Several People Sharing a Single Repository
 ------------------------------------------

 If you want to work on some stuff with other people, where you are all